alexanderwu/alexanderwu.github.io/source/_posts/career-overview.md

 <img src="{% asset_path aruba.png %}" height="50px"/>

-The summer between UCSB and UCSD, I worked as a data science intern at Aruba Networks.
+The summer of 2018, after I graduated UCSB and was heading to UCSD for my Masters, I worked as a data science intern at Aruba Networks.
+Mid-sized company recently acquired by HPE.
+Their main competitor is Cisco.

 I prototyped a new feature in Aruba NetInsight to automatically detect sudden changes in daily WiFi network efficiency (bytes delivered divided by airtime used).
 NetInsight is a cloud based dashboard used by network administrators to monitor their WiFi network; it offers automated insights (along with root causes) and suggests changes to improve the network.

 My main contributions:

-1. Writing the PySpark script to preprocess the raw data
+1. Writing the PySpark script for ETL.
+   * Terabytes of raw data collected from ~15 buildings in the span of ~1 year.
+To efficiently filter this volume of data, we use elastic cloud compute.
+Spark is great for this because it does in-memory map reduce.
-2. Interactively visualizing the change detection model with Bokeh (Python visualization package).
-Since the model is unsupervised, we rely on visualizing model outputs to appropriately tune the model.
+2. Interactively visualizing the change detection model with Bokeh (Python visualization package)
+   * Since the model is unsupervised, we rely on visualizing model outputs to appropriately tune the model.
+   * Model uses convex optimization via cvxpy (Python package).
+Totally different from the garden variety machine learning algorithms I learned from school.

 * Links:
   * Aruba NetInsight overview: https://www.arubanetworks.com/techdocs/NetInsight/Content/ArubaFrameStyles/Overview/Overview.htm